Kacurovski/applications/README.md

-This challenge was about flex and @media
+This challenge was about flex and sass